 1. Severity: This is the severity of the alert which is used to categorize if the alert needs immediate attention or not.
 It can be either warning or critical.
 This can be used in PagerDuty to route the alert to the proper channel.

-2. Notification Channel: This is the channel where the alerts will be sent once they are triggered.
+2. Notification Channel: These are the channels where the alerts will be sent once they are triggered.

 Setting up alerts in Truefoundry Services